HartmanDev/WimP/Demo/README.md

-/!\ YOU HAVE TO PUT FindPath.cs, Chemin.cs AND Carrefour.cs from WIMP in the directory of this app /!\

 Create a folder and put each file and the 3 classes into, then open Demo PathFinder.csproj with Visual Studio.
 Build the project and you should be able to run it.